panncherry/Tumblr/README.md

 Tumblr is a photo browing app that allows users to read and write Tumblr blog and post data, retrieve posts by tags, get user information, follow blogs and like posts.

+## API

+[The Tumblr API](https://www.tumblr.com/docs/en/api/v2#posts), Social Blogging API allows users to read and write Tumblr blog and post data, retrieve posts by tags, get user information, follow blogs and like posts.
+Data is formatted in JSON and support for JSONP is included.

+## Language, Pods and Frameworks

+- [x] Swift
+- [x] AFNetworking
+- [x] Alamofire
+- [x] AlamofireImage

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: